jorroll/rschedule/docs/usage/rule-tools/README.md

 In practical terms, here is an example workflow:

-1. A use clicks on a day on the calendar.
+1. A user clicks on a day on the calendar.
 2. The `validRecurrencePatternsOnDate()` function can be used to find what common recurrence patterns can be added for the clicked date.
 3. The `scheduleHasPattern()` function can be used to see if a specific `Schedule` object already has a specific occurrence pattern on the given date.
    - For all the rules existing in the `Schedule` for the given date, you can provide an option to the user to `end` that rule on that date, or remove the rule altogether.